Adverse Reactions to Helpful Supplements

 Some common toxins that are found in our day-to-day life include:

-Mercury – Mercury is most commonly found in dental fillings and in fish, such as tuna.
+Mercury is most commonly found in dental fillings and in fish, such as tuna.
 Mercury is known to interfere with thyroid function, especially in those with Hashimoto’s.

 Mercury vaporizes when heated, and chewing food can cause mercury to be released from dental fillings into your blood.
-Removing mercury fillings can reduce Thyroid Peroxidase Antibodies (TPO antibodies) in the blood.
+[19] Removing mercury fillings can reduce thyroid peroxidase antibodies (TPO antibodies) in the blood.
+[20]

 Mercury consumption from fish can be controlled by avoiding species with the highest mercury content such as tuna (ahi, bigeye), mackerel (king), and swordfish.
 I also recommend limiting your intake of species with moderate mercury levels to a couple times a month.
 These include tuna (yellowfin, canned), mackerel (Spanish, Gulf), and sea bass.

-Aluminum – Aluminum is found in many cooking pans and antiperspirants.
-Scratched non-stick pans are a common source of aluminum toxicity, which is why I recommend using stainless steel pans.
+Scratched non-stick pans are a common source of aluminum toxicity, which is why I recommend using stainless steel pans, ceramic cookware, or cast iron pans.
 I also recommend switching to an aluminum-free deodorant.

-Fluoride – Fluoride is a thyroid-suppressing halogen found in our water, toothpaste, and even black and green tea.
+Fluoride is a thyroid-suppressing halogen found in our water, toothpaste, and even black and green tea.
 A 2015 British study found that medical practices in areas with fluoridated water were twice as likely to have patients with hypothyroidism.
+[22]

 I strongly recommend using a reverse osmosis filter to get rid of the fluoride in your water and avoiding toothpaste with fluoride in it.
 One of the most cost-effective reverse osmosis filters out there is AquaTru’s countertop filter.